doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 -
     targetDocument - A full class name of the target document.
 -
-    simple - Create simple references and only store a ``MongoId`` instead of a ``DBRef``.
+    simple - Create simple references and only store the referenced document's identifier (e.g. ``MongoId``) instead of a `DBRef`_.
+Note that simple references are not compatible with the discriminators.
 -
     cascade - Cascade Option
 -
-    discriminatorField - The field name to store the discriminator value in.
+    discriminatorField - The field name to store the discriminator value within the `DBRef`_ object.
 -
     discriminatorMap - Map of discriminator values to class names.
 -